-Northampton Community College respects your privacy and protects your educational records in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA).
+Northampton Community College respects your privacy and protects your educational records following the Family Educational Rights and Privacy Act of 1974 (FERPA).
 This means your records are confidential and secure, and their access is restricted.

 Who can access your records?